By Prof. Martin Meadows

 Prisoners of Santo Tomas, by Celia Lucas: “Toilet paper was cut from five sheets a day per person to three and then to one.
 Ida, the Issuer of Tissue for the ground floor, used to spend hours working out how many sheets to a roll and therefore how many rolls she would need for 285 women for a week.
 Finally the toilet paper ran out altogether and the Issuers of Tissue had to resort to cutting up the inner cardboard into little squares.”

-One thought on “The STIC Tissue Issue*
+3 thoughts on “The STIC Tissue Issue*”

 Comments are closed.